 Signs That Your Parent Is Emotionally Immature

 Young children are self-centered.
+They feel and act like they are the center of the universe.
 Their primary concern is themselves, and they instinctively do what feels good.
 They are ruled by their emotions.

 Whereas mature adults consider how their actions might affect others before they act.

-Emotionally immature parents never really lose their childhood instincts.
-They prioritize their own needs over those of their children.
+An emotionally immature mother or father never really loses their childhood instincts.
+Unlike a mature parent, they prioritize their own needs over their children’s.

 Like children, immature parents are rigid, single-minded, and have simplistic views of the world.